lwiest/ZInterpreter/README.md

 * No support of sounds
 * No support of redirecting input and output
 * No support of writing text at arbitrary screen locations (as this implementation uses a teletype output metaphor).
 Incidentally, this is the reason for the limited support of Seastalker, which uses a split screen.

-## Where Do I Get Infocom Story Files?
-You can find free story files of Zork I, II, and III [here](http://www.infocom-if.org/downloads/downloads.html).
-The story files `ZORK1.DAT`, `ZORK2.DAT`, and `ZORK3.DAT` are contained in the downloadable archives.
-The story files of other Infocom games are available elsewhere, but not in this GitHub repository.
-An Internet search may help.

 ## License
 This project is available under the MIT license.